 While we’re on the subject, we shouldn’t have to tell you that candidates that have a history of unprofessional, nasty, or obnoxious behavior in chat or other social channels won’t be considered for this program.

 Agents in the program will always meet the minimum hours’ requirement and complete all the tasks in a responsible manner and not releasing them in an excessive or malicious way because maybe the agent doesn’t want to rate the produced results.

-Did we mention that it’s hard to get into the Preferred Agent Program?
+Did we mention that it’s hard to get into the Preferred Raters Program?
 We should mention it again and also state that it’s not an easy thing to achieve or maintain.
 But if you give hard work, perseverance, and show a very thorough understanding of the concepts from the General Guidelines, then chances are good that you’ll make it as a candidate.